paloul/araneae.deploy/aws/Deploy-AWS.md

   kustomize build distribution/argocd/base/ | kubectl apply -f -
   ```

-- If you are using a private repo (note that this will use an ExternalSecret to fetch git credentials from an external secret manager, i.e. AWS Secret Manager):
+- If you are using a private repo:

+  If you haven't yet, execute the `setup_credentials_argocd.sh` script.
+This script will setup the git credentials needed to access the privat repo.

   ```bash
   kustomize build distribution/argocd/overlays/private-repo/ | kubectl apply -f -